department-of-veterans-affairs/vets-website/content/pages/pension/eligibility.md

 ### Can I get Veterans pension benefits from VA?

-You may be able to get pension benefits if:
+You may be able to get pension benefits if you were discharged from service under conditions other than dishonorable and:

 - You started on active duty prior to September 8, 1980, and you served at least 90 days on active duty with at least 1 day during wartime, **or**
-- You started on active duty after September 7, 1980, and served at least 24 months or the full period for which you were called or ordered to active duty (with some exceptions) with at least 2 days during wartime,
+- You started on active duty after September 7, 1980, and served at least 24 months or the full period for which you were called or ordered to active duty (with some exceptions) with at least 1 day during wartime,

 **And:**

-- Your yearly family income and net worth meets certain limits set by Congress.
-Your net worth equals the value of everything you own (like your house and any stocks), plus your income minus any debt you owe. [(Find out about income limits)](/pension/rates/).
+- Your yearly family income and net worth are below certain limits set by Congress.
+Your net worth includes all personal property you own, except for personal items suitable to a reasonable mode of life.
+Your net worth includes the net worth of your spouse. [(Find out about income limits)](/pension/rates/).

-**And at least 1 of these is true:**
+**And at least one of these is true:**

 - You’re age 65 or over, **or**
-- You have a permanent and total non-service-connected disability, **or**
+- You have a permanent and total disability, **or**
-- You’re a patient in a nursing home due to mental or physical incapacity (not being able to live alone or manage your affairs because of a problem with your body or mind), **or**
+- You’re a patient in a nursing home for long-term care because of a disability, **or**
 - You’re getting Social Security Disability Insurance or Supplemental Security Income

 #### Who’s covered?